Anahkiasen/janitor/README.md

 // Define your codebase
 $codebase = new Janitor\Entities\Codebase('app');

-// Create an instance of any of Janitor's classes analyzer classes
+// Create an instance of any of Janitor's analyzer classes
 $analyzer = new Janitor\Services\Analyzers\ViewsAnalyzer($codebase);

 // Tell it which files you wish to analyze, and run the process